 Our 30-year average high temperature is now up to 101 degrees, so triple digits are normal every day at this point.

-Breezes will pick up across the state today and Saturday with peak gusts near 25 mph in the Valley and 35 mph up north.
+Breezes will pick up across the state again Saturday with peak gusts near 25 mph in the Valley and 35 mph up north.

 Those winds will help mix our air keeping ozone pollution levels lower through the weekend.
 However, we could see pollution climb back to unhealthy levels early next week.
-An Ozone High Pollution Watch has been issued for Monday and that could be upgraded to an Advisory as we get closer.
+An Ozone High Pollution Watch has been issued for Monday and Tuesday.
+These could be upgraded to an Advisories as we get closer.

-The stronger winds will increase the fire danger across our state, especially in northwest Arizona where a Fire Weather Warning is now in effect today and Saturday.
+The stronger winds will increase the fire danger across our state, especially in northwest Arizona where a Fire Weather Warning is in effect again Saturday.